CLI & MCP

 bunx wabery doctorCommon commands

-# verify your API key and base URL
+# verify your API key and base URL; also flags channels that drop inbound

 wabery doctor